The Vias Verdes in Andalusia are flat and can be enjoyed by everyone -cyclists, joggers, children and even wheelchair users

 Vías Verdes in Andalusia – Cycling in the wild

-For this 2019, L’échapée belge – the Belgian escapade, has chosen Andalusia, where they have pedalled through some of the region’s Vías Verdes or green tracks on six different legs.
-The Vías Verdes, around 22 in Andalusia, were created in 1993 to make the most of old rail trails that were no longer in use.
+For this 2019, L’échapée belge – the Belgian escapade, has chosen Andalusia, where they have pedalled through some of the region’s Vias Verdes or Green Tracks on six different legs.
+The Vías Verdes, 30 in Andalusia, were created in 1993 to make the most of former rail-trails that were no longer in use.
 Thanks to this, the paths are reasonable flat, with little to no slopes, therefore can be enjoyed by everyone – cyclists, joggers, children and even wheelchair users.

 On their third day, the left the mountains to the endless olive groves of Jaen.
 This leg is one of the most famous greenways in Spain, thanks to its spectacular landscape, with 13 metal viaducts, impressive views of the olive groves and is the longest in Andalusia.
 Olive oil is an important part of the Andalusian culture and economy – more than 53% of the olive oil production worldwide comes from Jaen and Cordoba.

 Cordoba was the fourth leg of their journey, bordering the south side of the Baetic System, where they discovered the town of Moriles, famous not only for its production of olive oil but also the Montilla-Moriles sweet dessert wines, another highlight of the Andalusian gastronomy.
-Olive oil has been produced in Andalusia for over 3,000 years, while wine was introduced by the Romans and Greeks.
+Olive oil has been produced in Andalusia for over 3,000 years, while wine was introduced by the Romans and Greeks 2500 years ago.

 And last, but not least, the team arrived in Malaga, where they discovered the Great Malaga Path, a pioneer route that, through 35 stages, allows the visitor to discover the territorial and environmental variety of the province, promoting both nature and towns and cities.
 On this occasion, they rode through the towns of Ronda and Estepona, right in the Costa del Sol.